SinaBehrouz/Benefactors/README.md

 ![LoginScreen](docs/resources/LoginScreen.PNG)

 #### View profile and activities.
-Head on over to your account page to view your profile, posts, to-do list, and more!
-You can access this by clicking "Account" in your navigation bar.
+Want to view your profile and keep track of your activities?
+Head on over to your account page.
 ![MyAccount](docs/resources/MyAccount.PNG)

 #### Update your profile picture.